AET-DevOps25/team-zen/docs/problem_statement.md

 - **Quick Snippet Logging**: You just had a tense conversation and want to log it.
 You open the web app, type 2-3 sentences.
 It's stored and timestamped.
 - **Daily Reflection**: Throughout the day, you can add snippets and reflect on your mood and experiences.
 The app aggregates these into a daily summary.
-- **Mood Calendar**: You check the calendar and notice a pattern of low moods on certain days
+- **Mood Calendar**: You check the weekly overview and notice a pattern of low moods on certain days
-- **Ask the Journal**: "When did I last hangout with Alice?"
-The app retrieves related entries using RAG.
-- **Self-Coaching**: You type, "Why do I feel so burnt out this week?"
-The LLM analyzes your recent entries and suggests patterns.
+- **Self-Coaching**: You can analyze with the help of the LLM your recent entries and suggests patterns.